 -

-Transfer the steamed apples to a blender or food processor and puree until smooth.
+Transfer tender apples to a blender or food processor (or use an immersion blender).

 -